-I’ve been making this recipe for years and am not exactly sure where I got it.
+I’ve been making this recipe for years and, if I remember correctly, I got it from a cookbook I bought in Paris more than 30 years ago.
 However, I started making my own low-calorie version several years ago using lemon juice, instead of olive oil, and the raves from Rootsliving dining room guests continued to roll in.
 With lemon juice, the calorie count is close to zero.

 This is so simple to make and yet often gets more compliments from our guests than the main course.
 It’s easy, quick, and more delicious than store-bought dressings which often contain processed ingredients and fillers.